fabfuel/circuitbreaker/README.rst

-failure_threshold
+failure threshold
 =================
 By default, the circuit breaker opens after 5 subsequent failures.
 You can adjust this value via the ``failure_threshold`` parameter.

-recovery_timeout
+recovery timeout
 ================
-By default, the circuit breaker stays open for 30 seconds to allow the integration to recover.
+By default, the circuit breaker stays open for 30 seconds to allow the integration point to recover.
 You can adjust this value via the ``recovery_timeout`` parameter.

-expected_exception
+expected exception
 ==================
 By default, the circuit breaker listens for all exceptions which are based on the ``Exception`` class.
 You can adjust this via the ``expected_exception`` parameter.